 What if I received my ticket through the post?

-Sometimes you may not know that you’ve received a parking ticket until it arrives through the post, but that doesn’t mean you can’t leverage the 10 minute grace period.
+Sometimes you may not know that you’ve received a parking ticket because it wasn’t left on your car and it arrives through the post, but that doesn’t mean you can’t leverage the 10 minute grace period.
 If you’re able to prove that you left the car park before your period was up, you should still be able to appeal.

 You might be able to prove this through time stamps on your GPS, or through arriving at another car park and buying another ticket.
 As long as you know you got back to your vehicle in time, you may even be able to ask the issuing authority to pull up CCTV to account for that.